e40/tget/README.md

 # tget - t0rrent get

 tget grew out of my dissatisfaction with flexget's behavior and configuration.
-There were some things I couldn't get it to do, and the configuration is clumsy, at best.
-Coming from the Lisp world YAML just sucks.
+Don't get me wrong, flexget is an amazing program in its own right, but there were some things I couldn't get it to do.

-The main thing I wanted to do, though, was to set the download quality based on time: wait 6 hours, then download the x264 SD version, but if after 12 hours that version isn't available, then download the x264 720p version, and if either aren't available for 2 days then download the XviD SD version.
-That's not possible in flexget, and I tried.
+And configuration is clumsy, at best.
+Coming from the Lisp world, YAML just sucks.
+Go ahead and compare tget's example configuration file to that of flexget.
+The power and flexibility of Lisp make the comparison a shutout.
+Of course, that assumes tget does what you want it to do.

-Configuration in Lisp, on the other hand, is easy and natural.
+The main limitation I wanted to overcome by writing tget, though, was to set the download quality based on time: wait 6 hours (from publication date), then download the x264 SD version, but if after 12 hours after that a version isn't available, then download the x264 720p version, and if either of those aren't available for 2 days then download the XviD SD version.
+The latter is really my last choice, because the quality can be pretty crappy.
+What I just described is not possible in flexget.  tget makes this pretty easy.

-tget isn't nearly as functional as flexget.
-And, it only works (currently) with two sites (TVT, BTN).
+tget isn't nearly as functional as flexget, though, and the feed parsing only works (currently) with two sites (TVT, BTN).
+I'm looking at adding more.

 ### Table of Contents
 **[Installation](#installation)**